-20. DISB may request additional information and/or documentation from the Industry Entity to confirm eligibility.
+21. DISB may request additional information and/or documentation from the Industry Entity to confirm eligibility.
 Where such material is not provided within 75 days, the DISP application will become inactive until further information is received.

-21. DISP applicants and members must have a centralised point of contact email (not attached to an individual person), that is clearly identifiable and verifiable as belonging to the entity that is applying, an example being "DISP@ company domain name".
-This account must remain current and be monitored on a regular basis.
+22. DISP applicants and members must have a centralised point of contact email (not attached to an individual person) in the form of "DISP@company domain name".
+Web-based mail services such as Google, Yahoo, AOL, Yandex etc. will not be accepted.
+While DISP accepts variations (such as .com.au, .com, .biz, or .net), all email systems used for DISP membership must be hosted in Australia.
+This email account must remain current and be monitored on a regular basis.
 This email address will be the means by which DISB corresponds with Industry Entities in relation to their DISP membership.

-22. Applicants without an ABN or ACN are not eligible for DISP membership.
-However, they may be able to participate in classified contracts if they are recognised under a SIA or GSA with an international partner (refer to DSPF Principle 15-Foreign Release of Official Information).
+23. Applicants without an ABN or ACN are not eligible for DISP membership.
+However, they may be able to participate in classified contracts if they are recognised under an SIA or GSA with an international partner (refer to DSPF Principle 15 - Foreign Release of Official Information).

-23. Contract Managers must notify DISB when Defence engages (via contract, panel, or partnership) with an Industry Entity requiring DISP membership, when DISP membership is required as a condition of a Foreign Investment Review Board decision, or when contractual security requirements have changed, through the Notification of Engagement Requiring DISP Membership (AE250-2) form.
+24. Contract Managers must notify DISB when Defence engages (via contract, panel, or partnership) an Industry Entity requiring DISP membership, when DISP membership is required as a condition of a Foreign Investment Review Board decision, or when contractual security requirements have changed, through the Notification of Engagement Requiring DISP Membership Portal.